machine learning +

 summary_graph = summary_builder.compile()

-The parent has raw_text, cleaned_text, and final_summary.
-No overlap with the subgraph.
-Here’s the bridge — a wrapper function called run_summarizer that maps parent state into subgraph state, invokes the subgraph, and maps the result back.
+The parent works with raw_text, cleaned_text, and final_summary.
+Zero overlap.
+The bridge is a wrapper named run_summarizer.
+It maps parent keys to subgraph keys, runs the subgraph, and maps the output back.

 class ParentState(TypedDict):